 - Provide guidance on dental products and mechanical devices.
 This includes detailed suggestions that can help patients make decisions about dental hygiene practices and products.
 Patients may look to their dentists for guidance and recommendations to help discern among the plethora of home oral care products and mechanical devices that lay claim to oral health benefit.
 Dentists and patients can look to the ADA Seal of Acceptance program as a source of validated information regarding the safety and efficacy of many home oral care products.

 After careful review of the available evidence, the Council on Scientific Affairs provides the following rationale to inform decision-making between dentists and patients on products and mechanical devices that can be considered as adjunct therapies and modalities for the prevention of caries and/or gingivitis:

 For individuals with increased risk for gingivitis or periodontal disease, there is evidence that over-the-counter oral care products containing specific antimicrobial active ingredients can decrease risk of gingivitis.
-Systematic reviews found that mouthrinses containing an antimicrobial effective amount of essential oil(s) (with or without alcohol) or cetylpyrdinium chloride,26-28
+Systematic reviews found that mouthrinses containing an antimicrobial effective amount of a fixed combination of four essential oils (eucalyptol, menthol, methyl salicylate, and thymol) or cetylpyridinium chloride,26-28

-were associated with decreased risk of supragingival plaque and gingivitis.
+were associated with decreased risk of gingivitis and periodontal disease.

 2) Fluoride Mouthrinses

 With regards to caries risk reduction, there is strong evidence supporting the use of fluoride-containing mouthrinses by children at elevated caries risk;32